execaus/execaus/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on "Wakadoo"
-- 🌱 I’m currently learning TypeScript and c++, QT.
+- 🌱 I’m currently learning TypeScript and C++, QT.
 - 📫 How to reach me: execaus@gmail.com
 <!--
 - 👯 I’m looking to collaborate on a profitable startup